MercersKitchen/Sandbox-App-Engine-Reivew-P3/README.md

       - rewind() the current .mp3 file so it is ready to play at the beginning of the file
       - ERROR: STOP does not exist, only pause()
     - [] Mute Button: pressing M will ... stop the speakers but computer will continue to play the file until it ends
-      - ERROR: if the .mp3 file is muted AND .mp3 is at the end, then
+      - ERROR: if the .mp3 file is muted AND .mp3 is at the end, then rewind() the current .mp3 and play from the beginning
     - [] Forward Skip:
     - [] Reverse Skip:
     - [] Next track: